History of Austria: Austro-Prussian War (1866)

 While Andrássy was making frequent visits to Vienna from Budapest during early 1866, relations with Prussia were deteriorating.
 There was talk of war.
 Prussia had signed a secret treaty with the relatively new Kingdom of Italy on 8 April, while Austria concluded one with France on 12 June, in exchange for Venetia.

 While the motives for the war, Prussian masterplan or opportunism, are disputed, the outcome was a radical re-alignment of power in Central Europe.
 Austria brought the continuing dispute over Holstein before the German diet and also decided to convene the Holstein diet.
 Prussia, declaring that the Gastein Convention had thereby been nullified, invaded Holstein.
 When the German diet responded by voting for a partial mobilization against Prussia, Bismarck declared that the German Confederation was ended.
 Thus this may be considered a Third Schleswig War.

 Hostilities broke out on 14 June as the Austro-Prussian War (June–August 1866), in which Prussia and the north German states faced not only Austria but much of the rest of Germany, especially the southern states.
 Three days later Italy declared war on Austria in the Third Italian War of Independence, Italy now being Prussia's ally.
 Thus Austria had to fight on two fronts.
 Their first engagement resulted in a minor victory against the Italians at Custoza near Verona on 24 June.
-However, on the northern front Austria suffered a major military defeat at the Battle of Königgrätz in Bohemia on 3 July.
+Yet, on the northern front Austria suffered a major military defeat at the Battle of Königgrätz in Bohemia on 3 July.
 Although Austria had a further victory against the Italians in a naval battle at Lissa on 20 July, it was clear by then that the war was over for Austria, Prussian armies threatening Vienna itself, forcing the evacuation of the court to Budapest.
 Napoleon III intervened resulting in an armistice at Nikolsburg on 21 July, and a peace treaty in Prague on 23 August.
-In the meantime the Italians who had had a series of successes throughout July, and signed an armistice at Cormons on 12 August rather than face the remaining Austrian army freed from its northern front.
+In the meantime the Italians who collected a series of successes throughout July, signed an armistice at Cormons on 12 August rather than face the remaining Austrian army freed from its northern front.

 As a result of these wars Austria had now lost all its Italian territory and was now excluded from further German affairs, that were now reorganised under Prussian dominance in the new North German Confederation.
 The Kleindeutschland concept had prevailed.
 For the Austrians in Italy, the war had been tragically pointless, since Venetia had already been ceded.